shantitnahs/Exercises/README.md

 Please follow the instructions:

-1. Create you own personal branch with the convention {youname_dev} For eg : Anant_dev
+1. Create your branch with the convention {youname_dev} For eg: Anant_dev
-2. push your changes into your own respective branches.
+2. Push your changes into your respective branches.